wojtekmach/req_s3/README.md

 #=> {10_000, 28, 28}
 ```

-It can be also used to presign URLs:
+ReqS3 can be also used to presign URLs:

 ```elixir
 options = [